tothakosF/tothakosF/README.md

 The majority of my projects revolve around automation, crafting useful scripts for everyday tasks, WPF user interfaces for easy accessibility for other programs and some red teaming projects.

-“An idiot admires complexity, a genius admires simplicity" -Terry A. Davis

 ### Skills

 <p align="left">